|Major Groups > Polypores > Perenniporia robiniophila|

 Spore Print: Undocumented.

-Microscopic Features: Spores 6-8 x 6-7 µ; subglobose to broadly ellipsoid; smooth; walls about 1 µ thick; hyaline in KOH; dextrinoid.
+Microscopic Features: Spores 6–8 x 6–7 µm; subglobose to broadly ellipsoid; smooth; walls about 1 µm thick; hyaline in KOH; dextrinoid.
 True cystidia absent.
 Hyphal system dimitic: generative hyphae thin-walled, clamped; skeletal hyphae very thick-walled, aseptate, dextrinoid.

-Thanks to Josh Doty for collecting, documenting, and preserving some of the illustrated and described specimens--and to Patrick Leacock of The Field Museum for pointing me toward a collection growing right outside the museum.
+Thanks to Josh Doty for collecting, documenting, and preserving some of the illustrated and described specimens—and to Patrick Leacock of the Field Museum in Chicago for pointing me toward a collection growing right outside the museum.